neijrr/nextcloud_passwords_handbook_ru/Administrators/Guides/Maintenance/OwnCloud-Passwords-Legacy-Migration.md

 # If you use the Nextcloud docker container or the developer system
 echo "extension=mcrypt.so" > /usr/local/etc/php/conf.d/docker-php-ext-mcrypt.ini
 ```

-###### Not listed issues
-If your issue is not listed here, try the [public issue tracker](https://github.com/marius-wieschollek/passwords/issues).
-Please describe your issue in detail and precise and supply all necessary information to find a solution.

 ### Starting from scratch